-The Education Studies Scholars program is a program focused on improving public education through research, policy and practice.
+The Education Studies Scholars program is a program focused on improving education through research, policy and practice.

 Each cohort of 20 Education Studies Scholars includes students from 22 majors around Yale College who are committed to a common vision of education as a means of creating social change.

 Education Studies Scholars are some of Yale’s most talented and most racially and socioeconomically diverse students, and the program is highly competitive.
 In 2016, the program accepted 50% of its applicants.
 There are three times as many first-generation to college students in the Education Studies program as in Yale college, and more financial aid recipients and public school graduates.
 These students have experienced the transformative power of education and are committed to impacting their communities.

 In Yale Education Studies courses, students learn the historical, political, economic and social contexts of US education, practice a variety of research methods, and are knowledgeable about contemporary policy debates.
 Each Scholar develops a course plan within the Education Studies curriculum, taking a minimum of five courses in Education Studies including Foundations in Education Studies (EDST 110) in their freshman or sophomore year and culminating in a yearlong senior Capstone project, comprised of a seminar senior fall and an independent research project colloquium course senior spring.
 Some Education Studies Scholars work as research assistants on campus including the Yale Center for Emotional Intelligence.

 Student capstone projects include original quantitative, qualitative and mixed-methods research, school or curricular designs, policy proposals and creative projects including novels, photo essays and musicals.
 Scholars are interested in a wide variety of education topics including teaching, policy, arts education, education technology, education and incarceration, social-emotional learning and bilingual education.
 Read student-created guides to courses and internships in these streams here.